Published June 21, 2023

 method if the CSV file already exists.
 You can see this code example page for loading an existing CSV file.

 Writing CSV files is easy using IronXL.
 It provides Excel features to write data to CSVs.
-We can use cell references to add the values at specified locations.
+Cell references can be used to add the values at specified locations.
 Here, I'm going to add a few records of some employees using a foreach

 loop.